A condensed, Carthage version of “What Parents Need to Know!” by Janet Hulstrand.

 Many of the required forms require quite a bit of time to complete (especially with regard to the visa process).
 Make sure they are among the first things done.

 - Health Issues: Again, check www.state.gov to see if there are any specific medications or vaccines your child needs before leaving.
-Also, ensure that your student has talked with their doctor if they are on a prescription medication, to discuss a plan of action while abroad.
+Also, ensure that your student has talked with their doctor if they are on prescription medication, to discuss a plan of action while abroad.

 - Travel Arrangements: Make sure your child is aware of bag restrictions by the airlines (number and weight of bags).
 Most airlines provide this information on their website.